Welcome to the Utah Department of Transportation’s (UDOT) central transportation information resource for Big and Little Cottonwood Canyons.

 • Rideshare, shuttle and transportation vehicles that are drop-off only – this is dependent on destination capacity

-• Authorized personnel (UTA, UPD, Resort Mgmt/Ops, UDOT)
+• Authorized personnel (UTA, UPD, resort operations and management, UDOT)

 • Critical employees (verified by resorts)